Experiment of The Month

 The column vector on the left has the x (horizontal) and y (vertical) components of the final velocity vector, in ordinary notation.
 The z component of the angular velocity is represented in terms of the angular velocity of the ball, omega, and the radius of the ball.

 The column vector on the far right represents the initial velocity components.
 The matrix that couples the two is the result of Mr. Gentile's work.
 In the matrix, epsilon is the restitution coefficient for the ball.
-Mr Gentile determined it with separate experiments, dropping the ball vertically with no spin, and measuring the rebound height.

 The animated gif file shows every other frame, at an effective rate of 125 frames per second.